 For the Maple Roasted Carrots

-- Fresh Carrots: Peeled and cut into 1-inch thick slices.
+- Fresh Carrots: Peeled and cut into 1 to 2-inch thick slices or chunks.
 Be sure to cut them at an angle.

 - Avocado Oil: Or olive oil.

-- Pure Maple Syrup: You can also use coconut nectar syrup, organic agave, honey (if not vegan) or another liquid sweetener.
+- Pure Maple Syrup: You can also use coconut nectar syrup, organic agave, honey (if not vegan) or another liquid sweetener such as sugar-free maple syrup, allulose or Sukrin gold for a lower sugar option.
 Omit for Whole30.

 - Garlic Powder: Don’t swap this out for fresh garlic – it won’t provide the same flavor.